sithmel/watership-down-presentation/notes.md

 Introduction
 ============
 Hi, today I am going to talk about teams and teamwork.
+Last year I was lucky enough to be asked to be a principal engineer In Tes.
+Despite having 20 years of experience in engineering
 That's an unusual subject for me.
 But I had the chance last year to do some interesting readings about that.
 And I want to share my findings.
 I found a lot of connections between "Watership down" and other books I was reading about team and leadership.